restic/restic/doc/040_backup.rst

 In all cases, paths may be absolute or relative to ``restic backup``'s working directory.

+Note that if you use restic in combination with include files, by default all entries of the include files are added to the snapshots paths.
+This may break the finding of parent snapshots.
+Please consider setting the paths manually using ``--set-path`` or ``--set-path-from`` to reflect what is actually backuped.

 For example, maybe you want to backup files which have a name that matches a certain regular expression pattern (uses GNU ``find``):